 In a systematic review of community-based HIV testing, six cluster randomised trials (performed in Africa, Thailand and China) met the inclusion criteria.
 Community-based HIV testing reached all target groups at higher coverage than facility-based testing, increased simultaneous testing of partners, lowered high-risk behaviour and facilitated earlier HIV diagnosis [48].
+Community pharmacies are well placed to provide and normalise HIV testing.
+Studies have shown that offering rapid POCTs in these settings is feasible, acceptable and cost-effective [49,50].

-A survey of community-based voluntary counselling and testing services in 32 EU countries found that there is wide heterogeneity; just over half the services were included in national strategic plans, and most were MSM-focused and primarily peer-driven [49].
-In a study of more than 3000 community-based rapid HIV tests in MSM in Denmark, there were 37 new diagnoses and 36 of those newly diagnosed were linked to care and virally suppressed after a median of 8 months; 12% had never previously tested for HIV [50].

-A small study in Uganda demonstrated that peer-based HIV self-test distribution yielded high rates of test uptake [51].
+A survey of community-based voluntary counselling and testing services in 32 EU countries found that there is wide heterogeneity; just over half the services were included in national strategic plans, and most were MSM-focused and primarily peer-driven [51].
+In a study of more than 3000 community-based rapid HIV tests in MSM in Denmark, there were 37 new diagnoses and 36 of those newly diagnosed were linked to care and virally suppressed after a median of 8 months; 12% had never previously tested for HIV [52].
+A small study in Uganda demonstrated that peer-based HIV self-test distribution yielded high rates of test uptake [53].